-- Each I&A program shall have a resource file, which is current that includes a listing of human service agencies, services available, pertinent information as to resources and ability to accept new clients and eligibility requirements.
-The program shall be able to provide adequate information about community resources and agencies to all callers so they may make their own contact directly. - 2.
-Each program located in areas where non-English or limited English-speaking older persons are concentrated shall have bilingual personnel available or have the capacity to acquire interpretation services as necessary.
-In addition, each program must have the capacity to serve hearing impaired persons and visually impaired persons in a manner appropriate to their needs, such as through the Michigan Relay Center. - 3.
-Where walk-in service is available, there shall be adequate space to ensure comfort and confidentiality to clientele during intake and interviewing. - 4.
-Each program shall maintain records (for three years or until audit has been closed) of the nature of calls received, the agencies and/or organizations to which referrals are made and the service for which referrals are made, the results of follow-up contacts, and any client files maintained.
-Such information regarding service transactions shall be reported to the AAA upon request for monitoring and/or planning purposes. - 5.
-A follow-up contact shall be made on all referrals, whether services are negotiated or not, within ten working days to determine whether services were received, the identified need
+Each I&A program shall have a resource file, which is current and includes a listing of human service agencies, services available, pertinent information as to resources and ability to accept new clients, and eligibility requirements.
+The program shall be able to provide adequate information about community resources and agencies to all callers so they may make their own contact directly.

+- 2. I&A can also include a warm handoff referral/person-centered advocacy.
+The term "warm handoff" originated in customer service and describes the process of a customer being connected to someone who can provide what he or she needs.
+This can occur either in person or via phone, between the I&A professional and the customer, or in front of the older adult or caregiver (and family if present). - 3.
+Each program shall have bilingual personnel available and/or have the capacity to acquire interpretation services as necessary.
+Each I&A program is strongly encouraged to have materials in the most commonly spoken languages within the planning and service area (PSA).
+Additionally, each program must have the capacity to serve deaf and hard of hearing persons and visually impaired persons in a manner appropriate to their needs, such as through the Michigan Relay Center. - 4.
+Where walk-in service is available, there shall be adequate space to ensure comfort and confidentiality to clientele during intake and interviewing.

+A-4 I & A (CONT'D)

-- met, and client satisfaction.
-Follow-up contacts are not required for information- giving only contacts. - 6.
-Each program must determine the quality of I&A services provided, through a sampling of no less than 10% of clients, at least annually - 7.
-Each program shall demonstrate effective linkages with agencies providing long-term care support services within the program area (i.e., case coordination and support, care management, and MI CHOICE waiver programs). - 8.
-Funded I&A providers, responsible for the entire PSA service area, must have the capacity to provide training and technical assistance to local I&A providers, especially designated Community Focal Points.
-Funded PSA wide I&A providers are expected to foster coordination among, and collaboration with, local comprehensive I&A systems. - 9.
-Each program is encouraged to seek Certified Information and Referral Specialist (CIRS) certificates from the Alliance for Information and Referral Systems (AIRS) for individual I&A employees and volunteers.
+- 5. Each program shall maintain records (for three years or until audit has been closed) of the nature of calls received, the agencies and/or organizations to which referrals/person-centered advocacy are made and the service for which referrals are made, the results of follow-up contacts, and any client files maintained.
+Such information regarding service transactions shall be reported to the Area Agency on Aging (AAA) upon request for monitoring and/or planning purposes. - 6.
+A person-centered follow-up contact is encouraged for warm handoff referrals/person-centered advocacy, whether services are negotiated or not, within ten working days, to determine whether services were received, the identified need met, and client satisfaction.
+Additionally, each I&A program is required to have policies and procedures that address follow up for potential vulnerable adults, including mandated reporting of suspected abuse, neglect, or exploitation of an older adult as required by law.
+Follow-up contacts are not required for information-giving only contacts. - 7.
+At least once per year, each program must determine the quality of I&A services provided through a sampling of no less than 10% of clients.
+Additionally, each I&A program is required to have policies and procedures that address how the I&A provider will evaluate the data, their processes for quality improvement, and the method utilized to share results with the AAA. - 8.
+Each program shall demonstrate effective linkages with agencies providing long-term care support services within the program area (i.e., case coordination and support, care management, long-term care facilities, veteran services, and community-based Medicaid programs). - 9.
+Older Americans Act (OAA) funded I&A providers must have the capacity to provide ongoing continuing education to their I&A staff. - 10.
+OAA I&A providers are expected to foster coordination among, and collaboration with, other I&A providers and agencies supporting older adults within the PSA. - 11.
+Each I&A program is encouraged to seek agency accreditation and employee certification from the Alliance for Information and Referral Systems (AIRS). - 12.
+Each I&A program shall have a policy that addresses promptness of I&A functions, including the conditions under which timely follow up must be conducted.